Narian9/Narian9/README.md

-### Hi there 👋
+### Hey there! 👋

+- 🌱 I'm currently learning React and I’m working on create my personal portfolio for a front end job
+- ⚡ Fun fact: Fun fact: 🤔...Maybe...
+I love cute pink stuff, as much as I enjoy metal like black atmospheric metal and doom.

 <!--
 **Narian9/Narian9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭  ...
-- 🌱 I’m currently learning ...

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...